gboeing/osmnx/README.md

 ## Getting Started

-  - "How do I install OSMnx?"
+"How do I install OSMnx?"
 Read the [installation](https://osmnx.readthedocs.io/) instructions.

-  - "How do I use OSMnx?"
-Usage examples and tutorials are in the [OSMnx examples](https://github.com/gboeing/osmnx-examples) repo.
+"How do I use OSMnx?"
+See the usage examples and tutorials in the [examples](https://github.com/gboeing/osmnx-examples) repo.

-  - "How does this function work?"
+"How does this function work?"
 Read the [documentation](https://osmnx.readthedocs.io/).

-  - "What can I do with OSMnx?"
+"What can I do with OSMnx?"
 Check out recent projects and blog posts that [used OSMnx](https://geoffboeing.com/2018/03/osmnx-features-roundup/).

-  - "I have a 'how-to' question."
+"I have a 'how-to' question."
 Please ask it on [StackOverflow](https://stackoverflow.com/search?q=osmnx).

 ## Features